rohtakpat314/Multi-protocol-instrument-bridge/README.md

 | UART0 | RX | GP1 |
 | 1-Wire | DQ | GP22 |

-The Pico is a 3.3 V device.
-Use external level shifting for non-3.3 V targets.
+The Pico is a 3.3V device.
+Use external level shifting for non-3.3V targets.
 I2C and 1-Wire need pull-ups; internal pull-ups are enabled for convenience, but external pull-ups are recommended for real bench use.

 ## Command Examples